gabrielBusta/releng-rfcs/rfcs/0038-refactor-shipit-for-adding-projects.md

-# RFC 38 - Refactor shipit to allow adding new projects without custom code or deployments
+# RFC 38 - Refactor shipit to allow adding new projects without modifying the shipit source code

 ## Summary